CMU-IDS-2022/final-project-shueyrhonrhon/Report.md

 ## Discussion
+There are some interesting insights we could conclude from the salary prediction model.
+1. No strong correlation exists between the 16 skills (Python, Spark, etc.) and the income salary alone.
+The mean cross-validation score for machine learning model could only reach 0.3 when only these 16 features are considered.
+2. Besides Python, which is probably the most important and popular skills in the world of data science, we found out the Google Analytics (A web analytics service that provides statistics and basic analytical tools for search engine optimization and marketing purposes[3.5]) and SAS (A command-driven software package used for statistical analysis and data visualization[3.6]) also play an important role in data scientists salary.
+This reminds future data scientists to expand and update their skill sets to meet job market demand.
+3. Industrial differences exists when it comes to data scientists' salary.
+Although having similar job description and same job title, some industries such as business, IT and retail could pay much more than other industries.

 ## Future Work
 Currently, we only have no more than 800 pieces of data from glassdoor.
 These data can not represent the salary distribution across the US, not to mention the world.
 We hope that we can get more data from other resources like Linkedin, Indeed, and other applications from other countries.
 We believe that our application can be more persuasive with more data.
 Also, we don't provide all the summarized information for our users.
 For example, the degree requirement can not be visualized because we have too many 'na' in our data.
 We believe that we can provide more summarized information with more data, which will give our users a more clear vision of the salaries of Data scientists.